gbowne1/ProgrammerNotes/WebDevelopment/css.md

 - "&" is used in CSS preprocessors like Sass and LESS to reference the parent selector in nested selectors.

 - "*" is used as the universal selector in CSS to select any element.

+- "--" double hyphen is used in CSS variables for custom declarations of variable names inside a var().

 There are various types of selectors in CSS that are used to target HTML elements for styling.
 Some of the key types of selectors include